sirwlm/xbtit/README.txt

 The rest has been coded, designed, and thought up from scratch

 Thanks to coder addons/hacks (many are included in this version):
-Ripper, cobracrk, JBoy, Liroy, Petr1fied, miskotes, gAndo, Fireworx, Freelancer, Sktoch, Nimrod, HMD
+Ripper, cobracrk, JBoy, Liroy, Petr1fied, miskotes, gAndo, Fireworx, Freelancer, Sktoch, Nimrod, Q8Hma

 Thanks to style maker:
 TreeTopClimber